-For the enterprise to be generative and adaptive in the face of accelerating digital change, the domain teams on the front line (collectively) need to be generative and adaptive.
+Systems-driven organization design leads inevitably to domain teams — both uni-functional and cross-functional.
 Change hits the enterprise through its frontline teams.
 They must sense change, identify the new reality, discern implications and act iteratively towards improved value and execution.
-Because change is rapid, teams need the autonomy to act and react.
+Because change is rapid, these teams need the autonomy to act and react.
 They must do so while remaining aligned with enterprise purpose.
 To balance alignment and autonomy is a first order concern in the fit systems enterprise.

 This chapter addresses the following aspects of organization design: